Ansafhs/basic-calculator/README.md

         The results are displayed with two decimal places for clarity.

     Error Handling:
-        If the user inputs an invalid operation (not between 1 and 4), the program provides an appropriate error message.
+        If the user inputs an invalid operation (not between 1 and 4), the program provides an appropriate error message.i Asks for changing the second input when the choice is division if the second input is 0 as no number can be divided with 0

 Conclusion

 This basic calculator program serves as an introductory example for learning C programming, demonstrating fundamental concepts such as user input, conditional statements, and arithmetic operations.
 It can be easily expanded or modified to include more features, such as additional operations or a user interface.